 The enforcement of a prenup might be affected by various factors.
 The following is a list of the basic requirements to enforce a prenup:

-- The contract covers the rights and obligations of both parties concerning the either shared or exclusive property.
+- The contract covers the rights and obligations of both parties concerning either shared or exclusive property.

 - The deal was made voluntarily and is not regarded as unjust or unfair by any means (such as overly partial and discriminating towards a one-sided party).
+Supported by independent legal advice.

 - All the contract terms and conditions regarding the parties’ financial data either have enough disclosure or have intentionally and voluntarily declined financial exposure.